-The following program options are available for earning a M.S. degree in the department of chemistry:
+The following program options are available for earning an M.S. degree in the department of chemistry:

 - Chemistry (Thesis)

 - Chemistry (Non-thesis)

+- Analytical/Physical Track

-- Biochemistry (Thesis)
+- Biochemistry/Medicinal Track

-- Biochemistry (Non-thesis)
+- Polymer/Coatings Track

-- Biochemistry (Library Thesis)

-- Polymer Chemistry and Coatings Technology (Non-thesis)
+- o Synthetic Track

+- o Standard Track

 The official requirements for the completion of each program options above are given in the edition of the graduate bulletin that was in effect at the time of your matriculation.
 The most current bulletin is available on the Student Records web site here along with a set of archived bulletin copies.